chapati/beam-wiki/One-side-payments.md

 This is important to allow multiple payments, as well as payments in terms of several instances of predefined values.

-# Additional nodes and caveats
+# Additional notes and caveats

 ## Potential problem with transaction replaying